sbkuehn/data-protection-resiliency/README.md

 <br>2) Extract the files to your local machine.
 <br>3) Ensure you have Visual Studio Code installed to adjust the ARM templates.
 <br>4) If you are using a text editor that does not have an integrated PowerShell terminal, you can use the PowerShell ISE to run the ARM templates.
-<br>5) If you are using Visual Studio or Visual Studio Community, you can right click and select deploy on the ARM Templates.
+<br>5) The lab consists of a backup lab and a resiliency lab.
+When you click on the folder, you will see both labs.
+The backup lab has a guide and code.
+The resiliency lab has a guide only.